German Shepherd Teeth and Gum Health

 Rawhide for Dental Care

 Let him chew on some rawhide.
 Rawhide is a great way to get your dog to “brush” his own teeth.
-Vigorous chewing on a rawhide will clean away any leftover food particles and plaque, can help relieve tension in the jaw, and may strengthen the muscles in the jaw.
+Vigorous chewing on rawhide will clean away any leftover food particles and plaque, can help relieve tension in the jaw, and may strengthen the muscles in the jaw.
 There are even rawhide bones designed specifically to help keep your dog’s teeth clean.

 Offer Your Dog a Rope Toy